Medically reviewed by DR. IKECHUKWU DIMANORUO

 Lifestyle:

-Sperm disorders:
+Sperm Disorders:

-Erectile dysfunction:
+Erectile Dysfunction:

-Prevention of male infertility
+Prevention of Male Infertility

-Steps in evaluating male infertility include detailed history of the male to note down speculative tendencies that may have resulted in infertility.
-Elements to consider include; coital practices, developmental history, medical history, (genital disorders, genital trauma, infections, chronic illness), medications (alternative, orthodox), potential STIs exposure (urethral discharge, dysuria), previous fertility, recent high fever, substance use, surgical history and toxin exposures.
+Steps in evaluating male infertility include a detailed history of the male to note down speculative tendencies that may have resulted in infertility.
+Elements to consider include; coital practices, developmental history, medical history, (genital disorders, genital trauma, infections, chronic illness), medications (alternative, orthodox), potential STI exposure (urethral discharge, dysuria), previous fertility, recent high fever, substance use, surgical history and toxin exposures.

 Physical examination includes general and specific (system) examinations.
 System examinations include genital infections (discharge, prostate tenderness), hernia or scar of previous repairs, presence of vas difference, signs of androgen deficiency (increased body fat, decreased muscle mass, decreased facial and body hairs, small testes), testicular mass and varicocele.